jezberg/loandra/README.md

 Afterwards, run make in the base folder.

-### Most significant command line arguments:
+### Most significant command-line arguments:
-Please also see the command line arguments for open-wbo and maxpre 2
+Please also see the command-line arguments for open-wbo and maxpre 2

 - **cb-i-varres, no-cb-i-varres**           (default: off)
   - Do varying resolution incrementally, i.e. do not delete the SAT solver between resolutions.